GerHobbelt/HTMLawed/htmLawed_README.txt

   See section:- #2.8.

-  Readers are advised to cross-check information given in this document.

 -- 4.3  Change-log -------------------------------------------------o

-  (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file may be updated independently if the secondary files are revised.)
+  (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.12.beta - 26 May 2013.
+Added support for HTML5; removed support for code using kses functions (see section:- #2.6); changes in revisions to the beta version are not noted here

+  1.1.14 - 8 August 2012.
+Fix for possible segmental loss of incremental indentation during 'tidying' when 'balance' is disabled; fix for non-effectuation under some circumstances of a corrective behavior to preserve plain text within elements like 'blockquote'.

+  1.1.13 - 22 July 2012.
+Added feature allowing use of custom, non-standard attributes or custom rules for standard attributes

+  1.1.12 - 5 July 2012.
+Fix for a bug in identifying an unquoted value of the 'face' attribute

+  1.1.11 - 5 June 2012.
+Fix for possible problem with handling of multi-byte characters in attribute values in an mbstring.func_overload enviroment. '$config["hook_tag"]', if specified, now receives names of elements in closing tags.

   1.1.10 - 22 October 2011.
-Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendance of a list in a list
+Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendance of a list in a list.
+(5 April 2012.
+Dual licensing from LGPLv3 to LGPLv3 and GPLv2+.)

   1.1.9.5 - 6 July 2011.
 Minor correction of a rule for nesting of 'li' within 'dir'